 I am fortunate to be in a profession where ‘inspiration’ is always on the menu.
 Inspiration provides empowerment which fuels my life.
 I actively seek out things to excite and challenge the life inside of me on a weekly basis.
 Sometimes that comes in the form of a coffee date with a colleague or reading something about someone’s life and experience.
 In all of life, I am continually seeking inspiration to boost my personal empowerment.
-This is most likely the same for you because as human beings there are things in life that we definitely experience as ‘life-giving’.
+This is most likely the same for you because as human beings there are things in life that we experience as ‘life-giving’.
 Those things which are adding to our joyful experience give life part of its richness, texture, and colour.

 This ‘joie de vive’ is one of the things we tend to lose when everything in life collapses on top of us and depression sets in.
 Our mindset feels encased in concrete.
 There is no moving forward.
 To move in any direction seems pointless (and too much like hard work) as that familiar feeling sucks the life right out of you.